 Already since antiquity, a variety of Solanum species containing potent tropane alkaloids were used for anesthesia throughout Europe, Asia, and the Americas.
 In 13th century Italy, Theodoric Borgognoni from the Salerno school of medicine used similar mixtures along with opiates to induce unconsciousness in the form of a “soporific sponge” (“sleep sponge”).
 In this anesthetic method, a sponge was soaked in a dissolved solution of opium, mandragora, hemlock juice, and other substances.
 The sponge was then dried and stored; just before surgery the sponge was moistened and then held under the patient’s nose.
 When all went well, the fumes rendered the patient unconscious.
 In 1275, Spanish physician Raymond Lullus, while experimenting with chemicals, made a volatile, flammable liquid he called sweet vitriol.
 Sweet vitriol, or sweet oil of vitriol, was the first inhalational anesthetic used for surgical anesthesia.
 It is no longer used often because of its flammability.

+Long only published his results seven years after in The Southern Medical and Surgical Journal.
+The article also includes the authentication of the account by patient Venable, two witnesses to the procedure, and a mention of another operation performed under ether anesthesia on July 3, 1843.
 But already on October 16, 1846, unaware of Long’s prior work with ether during surgery, William T. G. Morton administered ether anesthesia before a medical audience at the Massachusetts General Hospital in Boston, Massachusetts.
 Although Long had informed several surgical colleagues who had similarly administered ether in their practices, Morton is generally credited with the first public demonstration of ether anesthesia.

 At yovisto academic video search, you can watch a TED talk given by Dr. Stuart Hameroff, a clinical anesthesiologist, who has studied how anesthetic gas molecules selectively erase consciousness via delicate quantum effects on protein dynamics.
 In his talk “Do we have a quantum Soul?”, Hameroff explored the theoretical implications for consciousness to exist independent of the body.